 Teduglutide (Gattex / Revestive)

-Recombinant GLP-2 analog.
-FDA-approved 2012 for short bowel syndrome with intestinal failure.
-Different receptor and indication than the GLP-1 weight-loss drugs.
+A gut drug that helps people with short bowel syndrome absorb more nutrients.
+A recombinant GLP-2 analog, FDA-approved in 2012 for short bowel syndrome with intestinal failure; it hits a different receptor and indication than the GLP-1 weight-loss drugs.

 GI-recovery drug, not a performance-enhancing peptide.
 Federations don't typically address it.